zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

     ```
     SQL> <copy>alter session set container = PDB1;</copy>
     Session altered.
     ```

-5. Verify that PDB1 contains the `HR.EMPLOYEES` table with 107 rows.
+5. Query the `HR.EMPLOYEES` table.
+The results show that the table exists and has 107 rows.

     After relocating PDB1 to CDB2, it should still contain `HR.EMPLOYEES` as it originally did.
 We will check for this in a later step.